Forest Van Hook: Biography

 Line coach J. M. Lindgren said that "Van Hook was one of the greatest guards in Illinois football.
 On defense he could handle almost one entire side of the line and he was one of the best I ever saw in opening holes on offense.
 Athletic director George Huff called him "perhaps the best offensive guard in our history".
 The Illio, at Van Hook's graduation, noted that he was "one of the most popular players in the history of Illinois ...
 We have never had a guard who possessed greater ability than that which Van Hook has exhibited in the past three years.
 For a man of his size and weight, his play has been little short of marvelous.
 It is safe to say that there has never been a football player in the west or in the east who has figured in more plays than Van Hook."

 After having graduated first in his class at Illinois following the 1908 season, Van Hook began attending Northwestern Medical School, receiving his Doctor of Medicine degree while being second in his class in 1912.
 He was on the Northwestern football coaching staff for a time and then entered medical practice, starting as an intern at Barnes-Jewish Hospital in St. Louis, Missouri.
 He returned to his hometown of Mount Pulaski in 1914, continuing to practice medicine for the rest of his life.
-He also served as a firefighter.
 Van Hook kept an interest in his alma mater's athletics, often persuading others to play football and basketball there.
 He attended many Illinois games and always bought two tickets due to his large size.